k0pernicus/website/content/posts/how_to_make_a_bad_article.md

 After going to [famous orange website](https://news.ycombinator.com) I noticed an article claiming that '[“Hello world” is slower in C++ than in C (Linux)](https://lemire.me/blog/2022/08/09/hello-world-is-slower-in-c-than-in-c-linux/)'.

-I was intrigued by the title at first but, after reading the first two paragraphs, I became mortified by it.
+I was intrigued by the title at first but, after reading the first two paragraphs, I became mortified.

 ### The issue with the article

 C++ is a **programming language** that includes its own standard library, but can also work with the C standard library.
-When you make comparisons, and especially if you publish the results publicly, you have to make sure that what you are comparing can actually be compared (in short: do not compare apples and oranges).
+When you make comparisons, and especially if you publish the results publicly, you have to make sure that what you are comparing can actually be compared (in short: do not compare apples with oranges).

 In this article, the author compares two different programs.
 A C program: